9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 Healing effects:

 Peppermint is great to soothe an upset stomach and improve digestion.
 If you have irritable bowel syndrome, peppermint may ease your pain, gas and diarrhea.
 Peppermint is used around the world to treat colds, flus, coughs, and soothes sore throats.
-When used topically, this herb has a cooling effect on scrapes, burns, rashes and hives.
+When used topically, this herb has a cooling effect on scrapes, burns, rashes and hives and can be applied to the temples when experiencing a headache!

 How to use:

-To use in a tea when using fresh leaves, pour 1 cup of boiling water over 6-8 leaves and let steep for around 10 minutes.
+To prepare as a tea when using fresh leaves, pour 1 cup of boiling water over 6-8 leaves and let steep for around 10 minutes.
 Let cool and strain.
-If you’re using dried herbs, you can repeat the above process with instead using 1 teaspoon of dried peppermint.
+If you’re using dried peppermint, you can repeat the above process with instead using 1 teaspoon of dried peppermint.
 You can enjoy this tea 2-3 times a day and add honey if you prefer it sweeter.

 When using peppermint in capsule form, you may take 500-1,000 mg of dried peppermint leaves after you eat.
 It is important to know that you should only use peppermint capsules when they are prepared with an enteric coating.
 This means that your stomach acid won’t dissolve the herbs right away, and your body can have the chance to receive the benefits.

-**Disclaimer: If you have gastroesophageal reflux disease, or a hiatal hernia, do not use peppermint as it can make heartburn worse.
+**Disclaimer: Always consult with your medical professional.
+If you have gastroesophageal reflux disease, or a hiatal hernia, do not use peppermint as it can make heartburn worse.
 Peppermint should also not be used in oil form topically in children under two.

 5. Honey